gini/gini-mobile-android/bank-sdk/sdk/src/doc/source/capture-features.rst

 Screen API
 ~~~~~~~~~~~

 When integrating using the Screen API it is enough to enable the return assistant feature.
-The Gini Pay Bank SDK will
+The Gini Bank SDK will
 show the return assistant automatically if the invoice contained payable items and will update the extractions returned
 to your app according to the user's changes.

 The ``amountToPay`` extraction is updated to be the sum of items the user decided to pay.
 It includes discounts and
 additional charges that might be present on the invoice.

+// TODO: update links after Bank API is available

 The extractions related to the return assistant are stored in the ``compoundExtractions`` field of the
 ``CaptureResult``.
-See the Gini Pay API's `documentation
+See the Gini Bank API's `documentation
 <https://pay-api.gini.net/documentation/#return-assistant-extractions>`_ to learn about the return assistant's compound
 extractions.